lauchokyip/Leetcode-Mental-Model/README.md

 [1,2,3,4,0] # [1,2,3,4] [0]
 ```
 * How do we find pivot ?
 This is a good exercise to start https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/description/.
-We search for the minimum in a rotated sorted array then we would see if it's on index 0.
+We search for the minimum in a rotated sorted array then we would see if it's on index 0. </br>
 Basic idea is: <br>
 i) we need to find the `mid`, `l + (r-l)//2`, if arr[mid] > arr[r], then violates the property that it's always increasing, so the smallest is somewhere in the right </br>
 ii) When calculating `mid`, there are two scenarios, if we do `while l < r`, if we have `0 1 2`, mid will be 1, but if we have `0 1` mid will be 0. </br>
 iii) We know that we reach the minimum when: </br>
 -> `arr[mid] > arr[mid+1]` </br>
 -> `arr[mid-1] > arr[mid]` </br>
-We need to be careful for when `arr[mid-1] > arr[mid]` is because if we have `[0 1]` mid will be 0, and `arr[mid-1]` = `arr[-1]`, which will not be accepted in some case </br>
 iv) if we have a case that hasn't rotated but we have two elements `[0 1]`, it will not passed the two conditions we mentioned `arr[mid] > arr[mid+1]`/`arr[mid-1] > arr[mid]` so in that case, we know we just return the left `arr[l]`
 whole code will look like
 ``` python